GetReQ/treatment-prioritisation/README.md

 # treatment-prioritisation
-Perform value management of pavement treatments
+Perform value management of pavement treatments.

+This tool provides functionality to create treatments and lifecycles (a collection of treatments) and run this through an economic prioritisation process to recieve a ranking.